pymedusa/Medusa/.github/CONTRIBUTING.md

 1. **Update to the latest version** &mdash; Check if you can reproduce the issue with the latest version from the `develop` branch.

-2. **Use the search on sickrage-issues** &mdash; check if the issue has already been reported.
+2. **Use the search on SickRage issues** &mdash; check if the issue has already been reported.
 If it has been, please comment on the existing issue.

 3. **Provide a means to reproduce the problem** &mdash; Please provide as much details as possible, e.g. Medusa log files (obfuscate apikey/passwords), browser and operating system versions, how you started Medusa, and of course the steps to reproduce the problem.